 This paper makes a simple case for extending moral consideration to some AI systems by 2030.
 It involves a normative premise and a descriptive premise.
-The normative premise is that humans morally ought to extend moral consideration to beings that have a non-negligible chance, given the evidence, of being sentient or otherwise morally significant.
-The descriptive premise is that some AI systems do in fact have a non-negligible chance, given the evidence, of being sentient or otherwise morally significant by 2030.
-The upshot is that humans have a moral duty to extend moral consideration to some AI systems by 2030.
-And if we have a duty to do that, then we plausibly also have a duty to start preparing to discharge that duty now, so that we can be ready to treat AI systems with respect and compassion when the time comes.
+The normative premise is that humans have a duty to extend moral consideration to beings that have a non-negligible chance, given the evidence, of being conscious.
+The descriptive premise is that some AI systems do in fact have a non-negligible chance, given the evidence, of being conscious by 2030.
+The upshot is that humans have a duty to extend moral consideration to some AI systems by 2030.
+And if we have a duty to do that, then we also have a duty to start preparing now, so that we can be ready to treat AI systems with respect and compassion when the time comes.